1: Deduction or investment?

 I am going to buy a guitar for around DKK 50,000 and will set up the purchase as an investment on b-indkomst.dk.
 Is it possible that I can deduct 25% of the amount annually, when I only earn around DKK 13-14,000 annually in fee income?

-When you have B-income and buy an instrument to use it in connection with your B-income and the amount (for 2016) is over 12,900 DKK, well then you just have to create it as an investment on b-indkomst.dk.
-Here you can then choose to depreciate the amount by between 0% and 25% per year.
+When you have B-income and buy an instrument to use it in connection with your B-income and the amount (for 2023) is over DKK 15,000, then you must create it as an investment at b-indkomst.dk.
+Here you can choose to write off the amount at between 0% and 25% per year.

-If you depreciate DKK 50,000 by 25%, it gives a depreciation the first year of DKK 12,500.
-As long as you have a B-income that is greater than the DKK 12,500 * (* = see below for exact amount), then you can write off with 25%.
-But if you e.g. has a driving deduction in connection with your B-income (or eg other smaller deductions), then you may find yourself in the situation that you - in the first instance - have a negative B-income overall.
-You must not do that, but in that case b-indkomst.dk will make you aware of it.
+Well, back to the matter - if you depreciate DKK 50,000 at 25%, it gives a depreciation in the first year of DKK 12,500.
+As long as you have a B income that is greater than the DKK 12,500* (* = see below for exact amount), then you can write off with 25%.
+But if you e.g. have driving deductions in connection with your B income (or, for example, other smaller deductions), then you may well end up in the situation that you - initially - overall have a negative B income.
+You must not, but in that case b-indkomst.dk will make you aware of it.

-* = In fact, you must earn a B-income that is higher than DKK 12,500 to be able to deduct DKK 12,500.
-This is because AM contributions of your B-income must first be paid before deductions can be calculated.
-The AM contribution is (for 2016) at 8%.
-Thus, you must (for 2016) earn a minimum: DKK 12,500 / (1-0.08) = DKK 13,587 to be able to deduct DKK 12,500 in your B-income. b-indkomst.dk, however, calculates this for you and draws your attention if you should run into problems in relation to your individual limit.
+*= In fact, you must earn a B income that is higher than DKK 12,500 in order to deduct DKK 12,500.
+This is because AM contributions must first be paid from your B income before deductions can be calculated.
+The AM contribution is currently 8%.
+You must therefore earn a minimum of: DKK 12,500 / (1-0.08) = DKK 13,587 to be able to deduct DKK 12,500 from your B income.
+However, b-indkomst.dk also calculates this for you and alerts you if you run into problems with your individual limit.

 6: Does b-indkomst.dk take into account the basic deduction?